gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 ###
 Later, we'll do the following steps.

-7. Add a parameter tp the definition file.
+7. Add a parameter to the definition file.
 8. Update the source file.
 9. Compile.
 10. Write a second configuration script and run it.